dwave-examples/knapsack/README.md

 python knapsack.py
 ```

-To view the available options, enter the command:
+To view available options, enter the command:

 ```bash
 python knapsack.py --help
 ```

 Command-line arguments let you select one of several data sets (under the `/data`
-folder) and set the maximum weight.
+folder) and set the freight capacity.
 The data files are formulated as rows of
-objects, each defined as a pair of weight and value.
+items, each defined as a pair of weight and value.

 ## Code Overview

-The code in `knapsack.py` includes two main functions:
+The code in `knapsack.py` includes three main functions:

 * `build_knapsack_cqm()` creates a CQM by setting an objective and constraint as
   follows:

   - Objective: Binary variables are created for each item, and assigned a linear
-    bias equal to the negative value of the item's cost.
-To minimize this objective
+    bias equal to the negative value of the item's value.
+To minimize this objective,
-    is equivalent to maximizing the total cost of the items.
-Solutions set a value
+    by selecting an optimal set of items, is equivalent to maximizing the total
-    of 1 to selected items and 0 to unselected items.
+    value of the freight.
+Solutions set a value of 1 to selected items and 0 to
+    unselected items.
-  - Constraint: A constraint is created as quadratic model that sets the linear
+  - Constraint: A quadratic model with the previously created binary variables,
-    biases of the previously created binary variables equal to the weight of each
+    where the linear biases are set equal to the weight of each item, is created
-    item and requires the total to be up to the container's capacity.
+    with the requirement that the total weight no exceed the container's capacity.
-* `solve_knapsack()` calls the `build_knapsack_cqm()`, submits the generated CQM
+* `parse_inputs()` is a utility function that reads data from the example files.
-  to a Leap hybrid CQM solver, and parses and displays the results.
+* `parse_solution()` parses and displays the results returned from the solver.

 ## License